syedsohan/50DaysOfJavaScript/Day-02/README.md

 - String can also be reversed by converting it to array, then joining it after reversing.

 ## Challenges (0/3 done)
-- [ ] reverseAString("JavaScript is awesome") should return "emosewa si tpircSavaJ"
+- [ ] reverseAString("JavaScript is awesome") should return "emosewa si tpircSavaJ".
-- [ ] reverseAString("Peter Parker is Spiderman") should return "namredipS si rekraP reteP"
+- [ ] reverseAString("Peter Parker is Spiderman") should return "namredipS si rekraP reteP".
-- [ ] reverseAString("codedamn") should return "nmadedoc"
+- [ ] reverseAString("codedamn") should return "nmadedoc".

 ```js
 const str = "JavaScript is awesome"